• DRAGEN

 Addressing evaluation gaps and genomic complexity in low‑VAF mosaic detection

 Progress in low‑VAF mosaic variant detection has also been limited by the lack of comprehensive genome‑wide benchmarks.
 While germline variant calling has benefited from well-established reference datasets, mosaic benchmarking resources remain sparse and limited in scope.
-Existing resources capture only partial aspects of mosaic variation: the Yonsei University College of Medicine (YUCM) benchmark is restricted to deeply sequenced exomes and exclude complex genomic regions, while Genome in a Bottle HG002 is genome‑wide but report only a small number of SNVs at VAFs ≥5%, omitting indels and lower‑frequency variants.
+Existing resources capture only partial aspects of mosaic variation: the YUCM benchmark is restricted to deeply sequenced exomes and excludes complex genomic regions, while Genome in a Bottle HG002 is genome‑wide but reports only a small number of SNVs at VAFs ≥5%, omitting indels and lower‑fraction variants.

-To address this gap, the preprint introduces a scalable benchmark derived from mixtures of well‑characterized reference samples, spanning variants from approximately 1–10% VAF across the genome.
-This HapMap low‑VAF benchmark provides the first genome‑wide resource for evaluating variant callers in a VAF range that has remained largely inaccessible due to the absence of orthogonal truth sets.
-By bridging germline and mosaic analyses, it enables standardized, quantitative comparison of low‑frequency variant detection across methods and technologies.
+To address this gap, the preprint introduces a scalable benchmark derived from mixtures of well‑characterized reference samples from GIAB, spanning variants from approximately 1–10% VAF across the genome.
+This HapMap low‑VAF benchmark provides the first genome‑wide resource for evaluating variant callers in a VAF range that has remained largely inaccessible due to the absence of orthogonal truth sets (See Figure 4).
+By bridging germline and mosaic analyses, it enables standardized, quantitative comparison of low‑fraction variant detection across methods and technologies.
+At 240x DRAGEN achieved an F‑measure of 90.14% (82.15% sensitivity, 99.84% precision), which improved to 92.78% F‑measure and 86.78% sensitivity using high‑sensitivity mosaic mode with minimal precision loss.
+When stratified by VAF, DRAGEN achieved >95% recall for variants at 3% VAF and above, 74.4% recall for variants with VAF between 3% and 1.5%, and 34% recall for variants with VAF below 1.5%, mostly limited due to insufficient ALT supporting coverage.
+When downsampled at 80x DRAGEN overall recall drops to 62% and 73% in regular and high-sensitivity mode, respectively.
+DeepMosaic recall is 64% while having two orders of magnitude more false positives than DRAGEN, MosaicForecast recall is 45% with one order of magnitude more false positives than DRAGEN, with DeepSomatic detecting the lowest number of true positives at both 240x and 80x.

 In parallel, the work introduces personalized assembly pangenome references (PAPR) as a complementary advance aimed at improving accuracy in the same challenging genomic contexts highlighted by these benchmarks.
 By incorporating phased diploid assemblies into DRAGEN’s pangenome framework, this approach improves variant calling in structurally complex and polymorphic regions that are poorly represented by a single linear reference, while preserving GRCh38 coordinates for downstream compatibility.
 Benchmarking demonstrates consistent gains in germline precision and recall, and application to real tissues helps clarify tissue‑specific mosaic patterns while distinguishing in vivo mosaic variation from cell‑culture artifacts.